-Flaherty (6-0) homers as Cardinals, Arenado beat Rockies 5-0
+Arenado gets 2 hits in 1st game against Rockies

+Arenado doubled in his first at-bat against his former team and went 2 for 4 Friday night as the St. Louis Cardinals beat the Colorado Rockies 5-0.

+“Kind of weird,” he said before the game.
+“Anxiousness, a little bit, I guess in a way.
+But it will be cool to see some of the guys that I’m really close with and stuff like that.
+There’s some guys I definitely miss as people.”

-ST. LOUIS (AP) — Jack Flaherty hit his first career home run and became the major leagues’ first six-game winner, leading the St. Louis Cardinals over Colorado 5-0 on Friday night in Nolan Arenado’s first game against the Rockies.
+Jack Flaherty hit his first career home run and became the major leagues’ first six-game winner.

 Arenado, a five-time All-Star and eight-time Gold Glove winner during with seasons in Colorado, was traded to the Cardinals on Feb.
 1 for five players, including pitcher Austin Gomber.

-Arenado went 2 for 4, doubling off Gomber (2-4) in the second, then struck out and grounded out.
-Arenado added a single against Lucas Gilbreath in the eighth.
+Arenado doubled off Gomber (2-4) in the second, then struck out and grounded out.
+Arenado added a single against Lucas Gilbreath in the eighth

+He had looked at the schedule more for when the Cardinals go to Colorado from July 1-4 than toward this series.

+“I want them to do well,” he said.
+“Hopefully not this series.”

 Flaherty (6-0) gave up three hits in seven innings, struck out six and walked one, retiring his final 13 batters.
 He lowered his ERA to 2.83.